 Polycystic Ovarian Syndrome Symptoms

 Polycystic ovarian syndrome (PCOS) is a common condition prevailing in women of reproductive age.
 PCOS can develop any time after a woman has had her first period (known as menarche).
-There are numerous instances where PCOS development can occur in later reproductive years, as a response to certain hormonal factor.
+There are numerous instances where PCOS development can occur in later reproductive years as a response to certain hormonal factors.
 PCOS has various signs and symptoms-one felt by the patient, and one deduced by the doctor on thorough examination and medical counseling.

-In order to reach a definitive diagnosis of PCOS, your doctor will observe for atleast one of these two symptoms.
+In order to reach a definitive diagnosis of PCOS, your doctor will observe for at least one of these two symptoms.